The '90s brought the world a lot of great things — boy bands,

 Rear Window is a must see.
 Adapted from the original Hitchcock film, Rear Window stars Christopher Reeve as a paralyzed architect who spends most of his time spying on his neighbors.
 When he witnesses a murder, he contacts the police and quickly starts a cat and mouse game with the killer.
 Suspenseful and thrilling, it is every bit as wonderful as the original movie and just creepy enough.
 11 'Best Laid Plans'

 Best Laid Plans is a dark thriller about a man named Bryce and the scheming two people do to make sure he pays.
 I can't give you more than that without ruining the story for you, so just watch it.
 Now.
 12 'From Dusk Till Dawn'

-The Relic is a 1997 science fiction-horror film that will make you think of a spooky Night at the Museum.
+From Dusk Till Dawn is a little campy, but perfect for a movie night.
+The 1996 movie is directed by Robert Rodriguez and stars George Clooney and Quentin Tarantino as two criminals who hide out in a cantina to discuss their next move — until they discover the cantina is a vampire den.
+13 'The Relic' The Relic is a 1997 science fiction-horror film that will make you think of a spooky Night at the Museum.
 (In other words?
 It's awesome.)
 If you love monsters (it is Halloween after all), you'll love this film about a biological mutant getting loose at Chicago's Natural Museum of History and wreaking havoc.